kofzor/LearningRL/_posts/2016-08-15-Reinforcement_Learning_101.md

 ## Modelling the environment ##

 Although the idea of RL is to avoid the necessity of modelling an environment, it is naturally very useful to model some environments in order to research how agents would behave and learn when they start from scratch.

 In this blog post we will consider **Markov decision processes**.

-A Markov decision process (MDP) is an often-used discrete-time framework for modelling the dynamics of an environment (Howard, 1960; Puterman, 1994).
+A Markov decision process (MDP) is an often-used discrete-time framework for modelling the dynamics of an environment ([Howard1960][Howard1960]; [Puterman1994][Puterman1994]).
 A very explicit notation for an MDP is a sextuple $$M = (\mathbb{S}, \mathbb{A}, P, R, I, \gamma)$$, where

 - $$\mathbb{S}$$ is the state space; the set of states that the MDP can be in.
 A state contains information regarding the environment.
 E.g., when flying a helicopter, a state pertains to the position and orientation of the helicopter.
 Let $$s \in S$$ denote a context-dependent state, and let $$s_t$$ denote the observed state at timestep $$t$$.